Nationally Recognised Training

 After attending the training course, there are several assessment tasks to complete, including a:

-Once you have successfully completed the course and assessment tasks, you will be issued with a formal Statement of Attainment for TLIF0014: Administer Chain of Responsibility Policies and Procedures.
+Once you have successfully completed the course and assessment tasks, you will be issued with a formal Statement of Attainment for TLIF0080: Implement and monitor the safety duties of transport activities (Chain of Responsibility)

 Course Duration:

-Please allow approximately 5-7 hours to attend the training course and complete the assessment tasks plus additional time to be observed in your workplace after course completion.
+Please allow approximately 5-7 hours to attend the training course and complete the assessment tasks.

 Pre-requisite requirements: